Divorce & Family Law

-One of the very first, and most important, considerations for all clients is whether the matter will be handled in accordance with the traditional/adversarial model, or if Mediation or the Collaborative Divorce model would be preferable.
+One of the very first, and most important, considerations is whether the matter will be handled in accordance with the traditional/adversarial model, or if Mediation or the Collaborative Divorce model would be preferable.
 See more on the Family Law Alternatives.
 While we are prepared to litigate issues as circumstances may demand, the vast majority of family cases can, and should, be resolved outside of the courtroom.
-Indeed, we encourage all of our clients to consider whether dispute resolution alternatives would be appropriate for your particular circumstances – whether by engaging in Mediation, committing to the Collaborative divorce process, or simply seeking consultation for assistance in navigating the legal procedural and requirements.
+Indeed, we encourage all of our clients to consider whether dispute resolution alternatives would be appropriate, whether by engaging in Mediation, committing to the Collaborative Divorce process, or simply seeking consultation for assistance in navigating the legal process.

 The CM&M family law practice includes:

 - Custody Disputes

 - Post-Judgment Modifications

 - Appointments as Attorney for the Minor Child